RicePerson/KTANExpert/README.md

 enter `done` into the expert and start the module over, as the current number of strikes affects the module.

-## Who's on First
+## Who's on First `who`
 This module includes a display and six buttons.
 There are TWO seperate steps to this module, so don't go clicking all willy-nilly
-The first part of this module is inputing the display, and inputing the word on the provided button I specificlly coded this module to make the steps VERY CLEAR because of the nature of the module.
+The first part of this module is inputing the display *(Note: a possible word for the display is just a blank display with nothing written on it.
+In this case, enter `*blank*` for the word)*, and inputing the word on the provided button
+I specificlly coded this module to make the steps VERY CLEAR because of the nature of the module.
 Try the module, and if it still doesn't make sense, check out the example

 ### Example